Handling sign language transcription system with the computer-friendly numerical multilabels: Decision Tree-based HamNoSys parser

 Decision tree-based parser implementation predefines possible HamNoSys label formats.
 If the parser does not recognize the order of symbols in the HamNoSys label, an error will be announced by filling the given column with a negative value.

-To analyse the parser effectiveness $\mathrm{\mathbf{\eta_p}}$ we used the open part of each database mentioned in Section~\ref{Data_Collections}.
+We used the open part of each database mentioned in Section~\ref{Data_Collections} to analyze the parser effectiveness.
 The gathered collection of datasets consists of around ten hours of videos accompanied by 11831 glosses, where 7095 are unique.

 Table~\ref{errors} presents the number of successfully parsed entries for each dataset analyzed.
 The \textit{\# glosses} column represents the number of all glosses passed to the parser as an input.
-The \textit{\# correct} column contains the number of correctly parsed glosses, while the \textit{\# errors} column shows the number of HamNoSys labels in which the order of symbols was not properly recognized.
+The \textit{\# correct} column contains the number of correctly parsed glosses.
+In contrast, the \textit{\# errors} column shows the number of HamNoSys labels in which the order of symbols was not properly recognized.
 The parser effectiveness $\mathrm{\mathbf{\eta_p}}$ was calculated as the percentage of entries that were correctly decomposed and parsed by the parser.

+For each of the analyzed datasets parser successfully decomposed over 93\% of entries, reaching the lowest effectiveness when analyzing the GLEX dataset that consists of 829 entries (93.85\%) and the best result for CDPSL (99.75\%) analyzing 2835 notations.

+As previously mentioned, the parser's main logic is based on a concept of a predefined decision tree, so the possible order of symbols in HamNoSyS notation is predefined.
+Additional manual analysis of notations that were not correctly processed by the parser demonstrated that in most cases, a label was not processed correctly as the predefined order of symbols was not applied.
+In some cases, such as duplicated hand shape bending symbol, additional logic was implemented to handle exceptions (remove excessive symbol).
+Unfortunately, it was impossible to forecast and serve all possible deviations.

+The highest processing efficiency was reached for the CDPSL dataset, which can be connected with the time that the authors of the parser have spent analyzing this particular dataset and all possible workarounds that will help preserve the predefined order of symbols.
+The difference in obtained results proves that the expected order of symbols is not equally preserved in all of the datasets, meaning that all of the datasets were annotated in a different manner.
+If an error occurs, it is highly advised to manually analyze the order of symbols in the HamNoSys string placed in \textit{error.txt} file.